Short-beaked echidna: Reproduction

 The solitary short-beaked echidna looks for a mate between May and September; the precise timing of the mating season varies with geographic location.
 In the months before the mating season, the size of the male's testes increases by a factor of three or more before spermatogenesis occurs.
 Both males and females give off a strong, musky odour during the mating season, by turning their cloacas inside out and wiping them on the ground, secreting a glossy liquid believed to be an aphrodisiac.
 During courtship—observed for the first time in 1989—males locate and pursue females.
 Trains of up to 10 males, often with the youngest and smallest male at the end of the queue, may follow a single female in a courtship ritual that may last for up to four weeks; the duration of the courtship period varies with location.
-During this time, they forage for food together, and the train often changes composition, as some males leave and other join the pursuit.
+During this time, they forage for food together, and the train often changes composition, as some males leave and others join the pursuit.
 In cooler parts of their range, such as Tasmania, females may mate within a few hours of arousal from hibernation.

 Before mating, the male smells the female, paying particular attention to the cloaca.
 This process can take a few hours, and the female can reject the suitor by rolling herself into a ball.
 After prodding and sniffing her back, the male is often observed to roll the female onto her side and then assume a similar position himself so the two animals are abdomen to abdomen, having dug a small crater in which to lie.
 They can lie with heads facing one another, or head to rear.
 If more than one male is in the vicinity, fighting over the female may occur.
 Each side of the bilaterally symmetrical, rosette-like, four-headed penis (similar to that of reptiles and 7 cm in length) is used alternately, with the other half being shut down between ejaculations.
 Sperm bundles of around 100 each appear to confer increased sperm motility, which may provide the potential for sperm competition between males.
 This process takes between a half and three hours.
-Each mating results in the production of a single egg, and females are known to mate only once during the breeding season; each mating is successful.
+Each mating results in the production of a single egg, and females are known to mate only once during the breeding season.